Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Method

-In this section, we present our approach for inserting an object into a scene when both are represented by 3D Gaussians (3DGS).
-In addition to 3DGS-es our approach requires prompts describing an object and a scene for proper diffusion model utilization.
-An overview of our pipeline is provided in~\cref{fig:pipeline_overview}.
-The method comprises two main steps: first, the \textsl{diffusion personalization step} (\cref{subsec:method:diffusion_personalization}) integrates object-specific information into the diffusion model, enhancing object relighting quality; second, the \textsl{DDS step} (\cref{subsec:method:dds}) leverages the personalized diffusion model from the first step to adjust the object's appearance, aligning it with the scene lighting.
-To achieve accurate relighting and avoid color artifacts that typically arise from naive DDS optimization, we introduce a modified version of the DDS loss described in~\cref{sec:method:dds_optimization}.
+In this section, we present our approach for inserting a 3D object into a 3D scene when both are represented by 3D Gaussians (3DGS).
+The method requires initial 3DGS models of the object and the scene, as well as prompts describing them for proper utilization of diffusion models.
+The approach outputs 3DGS representations of the object and the scene with corrected appearances after insertion.

+An overview of our pipeline is provided in Fig.~\ref{fig:pipeline_overview}.
+The method comprises two main steps: 1) the \textit{diffusion personalization step} (Sec.~\ref{subsec:method:diffusion_personalization}), which integrates object-specific information into two diffusion models for object structure preservation, and 2) the \textit{3DGS insertion step} (Sec.~\ref{subsec:method:dds}), which leverages the personalized diffusion models from the first step to adjust the object and scene appearance, making the insertion look realistic.
+To achieve accurate relighting and avoid color artifacts that typically arise from naive DDS optimization, we introduce a modified version of the DDS loss described in Sec.~\ref{sec:method:dds_optimization}.
+To further improve realism and texture preservation, we perform a refining phase using SDEdit~\citep{sdedit} with a personalized diffusion for object texture preservation, which differs from the one used during DDS optimization.